noiseprotocol/noise_spec/noise.md

 6. Application messages
 ========================

-After the last handshake message, the parties can send application messages in several ways:
+After the last handshake message, the parties can send application messages.
+On first sending or receiving an application message, the party shall call `ClearHash()`.

+Application messages can be sent in several ways:

  * **One-way stream**: One party sends a stream of messages.
 For security reasons this is the only allowed method when using a one-way handshake.